STELLA-LYE/tp/docs/UserGuide.md

 Examples:
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
 * `list` followed by `delete 6` deletes the 6th student in TutorsContactsPro.
-In the example below, John, the 6th student is deleted.
+In the example below, John Doe, the 6th student is deleted.
   ![result for 'delete 7'](images/deleteFeature.png)